 Many students benefit from additional clinical services in order to fully access the curriculum.
 Westview recognizes this need and provides on-site, licensed clinicians who deliver Occupational Therapy, Language and Speech Therapy, or Counseling Services as indicated on a student’s Individual Education Plan (IEP) or private contract.

 These supports are provided during the day making this a unique model of service delivery that affords students the opportunity to learn and practice strategies within the context of a one on one or a small group setting and then apply them in the environment.
 Clinicians work closely with faculty and staff to schedule sessions at a convenient time for the student.

 Each of these services provides skill or strategy instruction, modeling and practice, and ongoing assessment all with the intent to improve how a child approaches academic, social or physical challenges.

 Counseling is an integral component of the Westview program.
 We believe therapeutic support through individual and group counseling is beneficial to the overall success of our students.
 Westview’s therapeutic model is informed by principles of the Neurosequential Model of Education (NME).

-Each counseling relationship supports school-related goals, which may include:
+Each counseling relationship supports related goals, which may include: